RadialDevGroup/ombudsman/developer_lead/DEVELOPER_LEAD_GUIDE.md

 ### Communication

+Having a strong relationship with clients is really critical to our success.
 Communicate often and consistently.
 Communication is more than giving reports to a client, it needs to be a conversation.
 For some clients this means meeting in person, for others conversing over slack or email, and for some it means phone conversations.

 Encourage clients to focus on the long-term goal of the project and not on little features.
 This will help prevent them from constantly adding new stories that we are hit with by surprise.

+Questioning a client’s strategy and goals can help gain insight and establish a stronger relationship.

 ### Commitments